9 Signs You Need a New Boiler and How to Pick the Right One

 If that's the case, continue to repair your boiler, but know that those repairs will start to come more frequently.
 You will reach a personal breaking point as your boiler reaches its literal breaking point.

 It's normal to get your boiler serviced once a year by a professional plumber or gas safety technician.
-If you're wondering where to draw the line for repairs that are too frequent, you shouldn't have to get it fixed every couple months.
+If you're wondering where to draw the line for repairs that are too frequent, you shouldn't have to get it fixed every couple of months.

 If it just needs a small part, that's one thing.
 But if your boiler needs major work multiple times per year, it's time to put down the defibrillator and let it die.